nguyenvinh2/Data-Structures-and-Algorithms/Data Structures/StackAndQueue/README.md

 ## Challenge

-Create a Custom Link List Class to instantiate with various methods.
-Methods are listed under API
+Create a Custom Stack and Queue Structure for Node Data.

+The Stack Data Structure should implement a Last In First Out system.
+The last node added shall remain at the top of the stack for data access.

+The Queue Data Structure should implement a First In First Out system.
+The last node added shall remain at the rear of the queue for data access.

+## Instructions

+Download the Stack and Queue Solution and reference it as a dll to incorporate it into your project.

+Add

+using StackAndQueue.Classes;

+at the top of your C# code in order to call it up.

 ## API

-PrintAllNodes() - Prints the data of all of the Nodes within a created LinkList object
+Peek() - Return the node at the TOP of the Stack or the FRONT of the Queue

-AddToHead(Node node) - Adds an input node to the front of the Link List (the head)
+Push(Node node) - Adds an input node to the TOP of the Stack.

+Pop() - Removes the node at the TOP of the Stack

-Append( Node node) - Adds an input node to the end of the Link List
+Enqueue(Node node) - Adds an input node to the REAR of the queue.

-AddBefore(Node newNode, Node existingNode) - Takes two inputs.
-Method will locate the existingNode and add newNode prior to the exisitingNode.

-AddAfter(Node newNode, Node existingNode) - Takes two inputs.
-Method will locate the existingNode and add newNode after to the exisitingNode.
+Dequeue() - Removes the node at the FRONT of the queue.